AIRTucha/board/README.md

     npm run ci

+Everybody is welcome to contribute and submit pull requests.
+Please communicate your ideas and suggestions via *issues*.

 # Motivation

-Nowadays almost every cloud platform offers possibilities for seamless deployment of Node.js applications.
+Nowadays, almost every cloud platform offers possibilities for seamless deployment of Node.js applications.
 The goal of the project is to combine deployment capabilities of Node.js and safety of statically typed purely functional languages for rapid development of a small micro-service application.

 The main reasons Elm was chosen over GHCJS or PureScript are a steeper learning curve, excellent documentation, active community and build-in state management system.
 It also has no way to be used on a back-end, so it was rather cool to be first.

 # Implementation

 Board was partly inspired by Spock, Express and other Sinatra like frameworks.
 Typesafe URL parsing planned to be one of the main features.
-The parsing engine was moved to a separate project available for everybody at Elm package manager as Pathfinder.
+The parsing engine was moved to a separate project available for everybody at Elm package manager as [Pathfinder](https://github.com/AIRTucha/pathfinder).

 ## Board program